GilOliveira/schemadotorg/README.md

 # Todo

 SchemaDotOrgMapping config entity
-- Configure properties
-- Copy settings.
-- EntityDisplayBase
-- Create full working config entity
-- /admin/config/search
-- Basic form would just display the information.
-- UI module would override/replace the basic config entity.

-Create a working instance of the config entity without the UI/UX but the needed behaviors.

-\Drupal\Core\Entity\Entity\EntityViewDisplay
-\Drupal\Core\Entity\Display\EntityViewDisplayInterface
-\Drupal\Core\Entity\EntityDisplayBase
-\Drupal\Core\Entity\Display\EntityDisplayInterface
-field_ui_entity_type_build

-\Drupal\KernelTests\Core\Entity\EntityDisplayFormBaseTest
-\Drupal\KernelTests\Core\Entity\EntityDisplayRepositoryTest

-Need to change entityTypeId to targetEntityTypeTd.
+- Need to change entityTypeId to targetEntityTypeTd.

-Change Schema.org type (for bundles only).
-- Add Change Schema type button
-- Add Remove Schema
+- Move from entity to targetEntity
+- Gradually copy over the settings.
+- Revisit dependencies.

+List builder
+- Update list builder to display entity info and schema.org info.
-- Redirect to ?type= which force Schema selection.
+- Link to each entity
+- field_ui_entity_operation()

 How do we map field sub values?
 - body.summary